icon

 1. Taman Botani Negara

 Chances are you're looking for a scenic picnic spot that's far from the high-rises and close to nature.
 If the answer is yes, you'll probably like the gardens and lakes at Taman Botani Negara.
-There are a few cosy spots by the lake, and it's interesting to know that the 'lakes' are actually Sungai Baru Dam (primary water source for northern Klang in the 1960s) and Air Kuning Dam (now popular for flyfishing).
+There are a few cosy spots by the lake, and it's interesting to know that the 'lakes' are actually Sungai Baru Dam (the primary water source for northern Klang in the 1960s) and Air Kuning Dam (now popular for flyfishing).
 If your group needs some shelter from the sun, Taman Botani Negara also has wooden roofed shelters that are surrounded by trees and leafy grounds.

 #HHWT Tip: Taman Botani Negara has three suraus (prayer rooms) named Surau Camar Rimba, Surau Kg.
 Idaman, and Surau Utama.
 Be sure to locate these prayer spaces at the entrance before you enter!